Physical Therapy Assistant Programs: 6 Key Factors to Consider

 This step is arguably the most important.
 APTA licensure is required in all 50 states if you want to practice as a PTA.
 In order to gain licensure, PTAs must pass the National Physical Therapy Exam for PTAs administered by the Federation of State Boards of Physical Therapy.
 PTA students who have attended a CAPTE-accredited PTA program are eligible to take the exam.
 Keep in mind that there may be additional licensure requirements in some states, so be sure you review.

 When researching PTA programs, look for CAPTE accreditation and learn how the program will help you prepare for the NPTE.
-For example, in the PTA capstone course at Rasmussen College, you’ll prepare for NPTE while also completing a portfolio of the skills you’ve developed.
+For example, in the PTA capstone course at Rasmussen University, you’ll prepare for NPTE while also completing a portfolio of the skills you’ve developed.

 Start your search